aiomni/tavily-go/README.md

 ## Support

-For support, please contact [Tavily support](https://tavily.com/support) or open an issue on the GitHub repository.
+For support, please open an issue on the GitHub repository.